jnozzi/cocoadev.com/markdown/HowtoControlOtherAppsWindows.md

 ----

-So...something like Space.app (check General/SourceForge)?
+So...something like Space.app (check SourceForge)?

 I have no idea how to do this, but you might consider adding to Space.app's code instead of rewriting.
 Oh wait, I think it's Space.dock now...

--- General/RobRix
+-- RobRix

 ----

-Space.dock doesn't really do this - it just hides / shows certain sets of applications via General/AppleEvents, so I doubt its code will help much.
+Space.dock doesn't really do this - it just hides / shows certain sets of applications via AppleEvents, so I doubt its code will help much.

--- General/JensBaumeister
+-- JensBaumeister

 ----